natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZSU-37.md

 {{Navigation-First-Simple-Line}}
 Since tank divisions were facing greater losses from attacks by enemy assault aircraft, the decision was made to create a self-propelled anti-air mount based on light tanks.
 Work on the creation of a self-propelled installation based on the T-70 tank began in 1942.
 Two experimental models were released.
 Serious design flaws were uncovered during the testing phase.

 In December, 1943 the ZSU-37 SPG was built at Factory #38 under the management of M.N.
 Shukin.
-It was armed with a 37mm KB M.N.
+It was armed with a 37 mm KB M.N.
 Loginov 61-K AA cannon.
 The vehicle was based on the SU-76M SPG, but instead of a combat cockpit they installed an open, rotating turret.
 An experimental model of the vehicle successfully underwent state-run testing and was recommended for serial production.
 However, due to production difficulties, serial production was moved to Factory #40 in Mytishchi.

 The vehicle's design was enhanced at the new factory, and, after undergoing testing in October-November 1944, the vehicle began to be released serially.
 The vehicle was released in a small series of 75 units from 1945-1946.
 It was never used in combat.
 {{Navigation-End}}